gaborhor/TADPREP/README.md

 *NOTE: A more in-depth explanation of the exact procedural flow of the script can be found in the 'data_prep_workflow.md' document in the 'docs' folder of this repository.*

-In terms of the daily work of a data scientist, TADPREPS is designed to integrate into the workflow as follows:
+In terms of the daily work of a data scientist, TADPREP is designed to integrate into the workflow as follows:
 1. A data scientist is provided with a flat file of relevant data, either externally by a client or by running a database query of some sort.
 2. The data scientist moves the data into the appropriate location.
-3. The data scientist runs TADPREPS on the file, and sequentially performs file trimming, feature modification, EDA, and data transformation.
+3. The data scientist runs TADPREP on the file, and sequentially performs file trimming, feature modification, EDA, and data transformation.
 4. The cleaned file is exported to a location of the data scientist's choosing in one of several export formats supported by TADPREPS.
 5. The cleaned file can be directly imported into a new codebase for further analysis, leaving the advanced work uncluttered by initial data preparation.

 ### Knowledge Assumed
-TADPREPS is **not** a general-populace tool.
+TADPREP is **not** a general-populace tool.
 It is not intended for use by people without data science training, because it asks the user to make decisions regarding data transformations based on descriptive statistics and plots which are not explained by the program.
 It assumes (for example) that the user knows how to run a Python program, how to locate and pass an absolute filepath, what ordinal data are, how to read a histogram, what sub-sampling is, etc.